 The brightness of the Ring Spotlight Cam is a much more effective deterrent, it’s quite effective at illuminating smaller areas, but it’s no floodlight camera.
 Still, it’s useful for capturing events in darker areas or simply providing light for moving through an area, such as a front gate or path.

 Arlo’s color night vision is much better quality here, as the Ring camera tends to blur more distant movement when in spotlight mode where the light doesn’t reach as well.

 Both support solar panels, and for me this is the obvious way to go for external cameras.
 It just makes things a lot easier and more reliable at not much more cost.

-Ring’s latest model Floodlight Cam has a new feature they call 3D motion detection with Bird’s Eye View.
+Ring cameras are now starting to offer a new feature they call 3D motion detection with Bird’s Eye View which debuted on the latest Floodlight Cam model.
 It purports to track the precise distance of a moving object from the camera, and can present the movement through the field of view as a top-down track.
 Interesting, but I don’t see a huge benefit from it if you have video anyway.

 Ring, in particular, has spent the last couple of years playing catch up, but has been pumping out new features quite quickly and now offers a very competitive platform.
 One thing that stood out to me is the general navigation design of each app.

 The Ring app now has a much more mature design, with a clean, modern look with everything easily discoverable with only a couple of taps.
 All the account and security settings are under the Control Center, while anything to do with camera controls, modes, settings, and diagnostics is under that camera’s settings page which you can get to from the device list, the dashboard, or inside the timeline view of each camera.